Episode

 .

-just smell like fish.
-They're a little old, but I don't think they'll
+Susan: They just smell like fish.
+They're a little old, but I don't think they'll hurt us.

 .